ihtishamulhaqshamu-ai/Hostel-Complaint-Management-System/README.md

 # Hostel Room & Complaint Management System

-This project is developed as a semester project for Programming Fundamentals.
+This project is developed as a semester project for Fundamental of ICT.
 ## Objective
 To manage hostel complaints and analyze complaint status efficiently.